onlinehub0808/-smart-contract-best-practices/docs/index.md

 ## Contributions are welcome!

 Feel free to submit a pull request, with anything from small fixes, to full new sections.
+If you are writing new content, please reference the [contributions](./about/contributions) page for guidance on style.

 See the [issues](https://github.com/ConsenSys/smart-contract-best-practices/issues) for topics that need to be covered or updated.
+If you have an idea you'd like to discuss, please chat with us in [Gitter](https://gitter.im/ConsenSys/smart-contract-best-practices).

 If you've written an article or blog post, please add it to the [bibliography](./bibliography).